ZHRhodes/Whaler-api/README.md

 ### Graph

 Whaler-api uses GraphQL for all data operations.
 The full schema is available in this directory as `schema.graphqls`.
 Whaler-api uses a Go module called `gqlgen` to generate the GraphQL-related boilerplate.
-This lets us focus on updating the schema first and foremost.
+This schema-first approach lets us focus on defining our API needs and then leveraging the strong typing of GraphQL and Go to catch any inconsistencies as the API changes.

+In order to generate the boilerplate with the current schema, use `go run github.com/99designs/gqlgen generate`.
+The generated code will be placed in `generated.go` and includes Go interfaces defining the schema and Go functions implementing the actual GraphQL operations themselves.
+You don't need to worry much about the contents of this file; `generate` will place empty resolver methods in `schema.resolvers.go`.
+Each query and mutations in the schema will map to a resolver function added to this file, and all you have to do then is fill in those resolver functions.
+This effectively abstracts almost all of the implementation details of GraphQL and lets us focus on the parts that are specific to this project.
+Amazing!

 ### Roadmap